openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

 .. image

 #.
-When you have finished configuring your certificate, you can :ref:`preview
+When you have finished configuring your certificate, click **Create**.

-   the certificate<Preview a Certificate>` to see how it will appear to a learner taking the course in the selected mode.
+   You can :ref:`preview the certificate<Preview a Certificate>` to see how it will appear to a learner taking the course in the selected mode.

 .. image

-#.
-When you are satisfied that the certificate details are as they should
-   appear, you can :ref:`activate the certificate<Activate a Certificate>`.
+.. note:: A certificate is not available for issuing to learners until you :ref:`activate the certificate<Activate a Certificate>`.

-   Activated certificates are available for issuing to learners.
-You can edit activated certificates, but if you make and save any changes, the certificate becomes inactive.
-You must activate it again before it can be issued.

 .. _Edit a Certificate: